bjnord/coding_practice/advent-2024/day-13/README.md

 ...and another thing we did a lot of in my comp sci program was matrices.
-Turning a system of N equations in N variables, into a matrix (tensor), and doing the dot product to solve, is still pretty familiar ground.
+Turning a system of N equations in N variables, into a matrix (tensor), and solving, is still pretty familiar ground.

 I have been eager to start learning [Nx](https://hexdocs.pm/nx/Nx.html) ever since I first saw José Valim demonstrate its power a few years ago.